-Transactions and Shared Management with Hector Communications Corporation and expenses being paid by HCC.
-In 2004 and 2003, HCC paid the Company \$293,000 and \$208,000, respectively, for such services, amounts that management believes are no less than the cost the Company incurred in connection with providing such services.
+Transactions and Shared Management with Hector Communications Corporation

+The Company makes available to Hector Communications Corporation ("HCC"), which prior to 1990 was a subsidiary of the Company, certain staff services and administrative systems, with the related costs and expenses being paid by HCC.
+In 2005 and 2004, HCC paid the Company \$241,000 and \$293,000, respectively, for such services, amounts that management believes are no less than the cost the Company incurred in connection with providing such services.